 In Year 9 our students are taught the 3 Science disciplines separately and, whenever possible, by subject specialists.
 During this year they cover the first part of the IGCSE programme in each Science subject.
 They then have the option to continue one of more Science subject to IGCSE level from Year 10 onwards.
 In Years 7 and 8 Science is taught by topics, each one covering an area of Physics, Biology or Chemistry.
 They undertake many experiments and become familiar with experimental procedures and the use of different types of apparatus.
 We try, as far as possible, to ensure the students are busy, engaged, learning and having fun!

-In Key Stage 3 all pupils learn Spanish and they also study French, German or Mandarin.
+In Key Stage 3 all pupils learn Spanish and they also study French or German.
 Pupils make progress through the use of interactive activities, and dynamic lessons guarantee that there is a good balance between work and play.
 Technology is used as a tool to support learning, so games, collaborative work, surveys and creative tasks are built into lessons to make them more fun and productive.

 By the end of Key Stage 3 pupils will have built a sound foundation to help them prepare for the IGCSE examination, and they will have received a good insight into the cultures of the languages they learn, in particular thanks to the five-day residential trip they attend at the end of Years 7, 8 and 9.